kwraight/streamlitTemplate/README.md

 build *usual* image:

-> docker build . -f dockerFiles/Dockerfile -t template-app
+> docker build . -f dockerFiles/Dockerfile -t new-app

 build *Cern usable* image (for use with openShift):

-> docker build . -f dockerFiles/DockerfileCern -t template-app
+> docker build . -f dockerFiles/DockerfileCern -t new-app

 An additional file is supplied to make use of additional content (based on *usual* template image).
 The procedure is as follows: